cwcon/push/learn/revise-and-push.md

 ## Step-by-Step Instructions

+### On GitHub

+Watch the comments that will appear under your pull request.
+As you receive suggestions, you can discuss them further with the reviewers on GitHub.

 ### On Your Computer
 *You’ll do this each time you make revisions to your work.*

+Keep things easy for reviewers, and work on one reviewer’s feedback at a time--or if multiple reviewers have feedback on a similar issue, work on the issue.
+If you can, keep your work to address that issue as a single commit (or squash them into one); and when you commit, be sure to mention the GitHub usernames of reviewers whose feedback the commit addresses.

+Note that commits will show up as part of the discussion on your pull request.

 ## Next Steps